NOTE: Do not make substantive changes to this document without consulting Benjamin Smedberg <email@example.com> or one of the build-config peers.

 - ash -- UNIX-like command line interpreter shell (Base category)

-- coreutils -- GNU core utilities (includes fileutils, sh-utils, and textutils) (Base category)
+- coreutils -- GNU core utilities (includes fileutils, install, sh-utils, and textutils) (Base category)

 - diffutils -- file comparison utility (Base category)